wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 Available heading levels
 ------------------------

-Wagtail makes it very easy for developers to control which heading levels should be available for any given content, via :ref:`rich text features <rich_text_features>` or custom StreamField blocks.
+When working with Wagtail, it's crucial to consider the available heading levels for any given content.
+Fortunately, developers can easily control the heading levels using :ref:`rich text features <rich_text_features>` or custom StreamField blocks.
-In both cases, take the time to restrict what heading levels are available so the pages’ document outline is more likely to be logical and sequential.
-Consider using the following restrictions:
+To ensure a logical and sequential document outline, it's important to restrict the heading levels available.
+Consider the following recommendations:

-- Disallow ``h1`` in rich text.
-There should only be one ``h1`` tag per page, which generally maps to the page’s ``title``.
+- Avoid using ``h1`` in rich text, as there should only be one ``h1`` tag per page, which typically represents the page's title.
-- Limit heading levels to ``h2`` for the main content of a page.
-Add ``h3`` only if deemed necessary.
-Avoid other levels as a general rule.
+- Limit the main content of a page to ``h2`` headings and use ``h3`` only when necessary.
+It's generally best to avoid other heading levels.
-- For content that is displayed in a specific section of the page, limit heading levels to those directly below the section’s main heading.
+- For content displayed in a specific section of a page, restrict heading levels to those directly below the section's main heading.

-If managing headings via StreamField, make sure to apply the same restrictions there.
+If managing headings via StreamField, apply the same restrictions to ensure consistency throughout the content.

 Bold and italic formatting in rich text
 ---------------------------------------